The Real Costs of Downtime: How to Protect Your Small Business

 Still not convinced that a Business Continuity Plan is necessary?
 Emails enticing employees to click on innocent looking links (“phishing”) can wreak havoc on your firm’s data and security and phishing is the leading source of ransomware attacks (over 60%).
 Cybercrime costs the Australian economy $1 billion annually and costs the average SME just under $5,000 to free their network from Ransomware.

-So, what does a Business Continuity plan entail?
+So, what is a Business Continuity plan entail?

 Start by choosing a reliable IT solutions provider that enables you to both store your data on-site so you can quickly access if afflicted by downtime, but also provide a cloud based solution in the event of on-site problems.
 Fortunately, Expert IT Services has you covered.
 We sit down with you and develop a plan that incorporates both local backup and recovery, and cloud back-up.